 On-Airport Hotels: The former 'Ashok' hotel has been demolished, making way for two new 5-star hotels and a shopping mall.
 A budget hotel for transit passengers, with 30 rooms, is avalable inside the new integrated terminal complex.

-Kolkata Airport Passenger Terminal: The new six-level, L-shaped integrated passenger terminal - inaugurated in January 2013 - has replaced the former terminals (the intenational terminal of which may be used for hajj services, while the domestic terminal may be used for some regional airlines).
-Furthermore, as of March 15, 2013, all operations from the City Airport have shifted over to the new integrated terminal.
+Kolkata Airport Passenger Terminal: The new six-level, L-shaped integrated passenger terminal - opened in 2013 - has replaced the former terminals (the intenational terminal of which may be used for hajj services, while the domestic terminal may be used for some regional airlines).

 The new terminal, serving both international & domestic traffic, was built to handle up to 25 million passengers a year.
 It offers 128 check-in counters with Common User Terminal Equipment technology, 78 immigration counters & 12 customs counters.
 It has two basement parking levels.
 It also has 18 airbridges, 57 remote parking bays, 128 check-in counters and 27 conveyor belts.
 The terminal's two sub-levels are housing parking facilities.